 Born into a cult that idolizes a singular male figure, a teen girl begins to question the practices of their leader and seeks out the truth beyond their secluded compound.
 Directed by Polish filmmaker Małgorzata Szumowska, The Other Lamb is an artful piece that carries some disturbing themes, but it doesn’t quite feel like it goes there enough with the horror it teases.

 Hiding in the depths of a dense forest lies the compound of an all-female cult.
 Controlled by their messiah-esque leader Shepherd (Michiel Huisman), they function very much like an 1800’s community, though they live within modern times.
-Shepherd seeks out lost souls to become part of his community, on the basis he is a prophet or some other higher being to be followed.
+Shepherd seeks out lost souls to become part of his community, claiming that he is a prophet or some higher being to be followed.
 The women themselves are split between two groups, wives and sisters, the daughters of Shepherd.
 As wives, they are expected to perform certain “duties”, which slowly expose his darker side.

 The Other Lamb is a striking visual.
 There’s a serene effect it has on the viewer as we’re exposed to the vast, calm landscape wrapping around this group.
 It is ever-exposed as the juxtaposition to the disturbing inner-workings of the cult leader.
 He’s manipulative by playing into these women’s existing traumas and lack of confidence or voice.
 Nothing he says is anything new, but he has a presence that consumes his followers.
 It’s a perfect analogy for domestic violence, both emotional and physical abuse.

 At its core though, is a vision of teenage revolt of a patriarchal society.
 As Selah gets older, like many teens, she begins to push back on how she’s told to behave and what to believe.
-It’s an important time in someone’s life, where their character really forms into adulthood and their individual voice.
-The horror seeps into the story in the third act, as Shepherd unravels when his hold on Selah and the sisters weakens.
+It’s an important time in someone’s life, where their character really forms into adulthood and they find their voice.
+The horror arises in the third act, as Shepherd unravels when his hold on Selah and the sisters weakens.
 However, I craved so much more from it.

 Recommended: Michiel Huisman stars in The Invitation, which has similar themes about cults.